Ben Roethlisberger Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Matchup vs. Baltimore

-- Roethlisberger averaged 282.1 passing yards per game in eight matchups against the Ravens, 28.6 yards higher than his over/under for Sunday.
+- In eight matchups against the Ravens, Roethlisberger averaged 282.1 passing yards per game, 28.6 yards higher than his over/under for Sunday.

 - Roethlisberger threw a touchdown pass in all of those contests against the Ravens, with multiple TD passes in four games.